Direct Bias-Correction Term Estimation for Average Treatment Effect Estimation: Simulation studies

 We consider two different dimensions for \(X\), setting \(K=3\) and \(K=10\), and two different outcome models.
 This results in a total of four experimental settings.
 In all cases, the true ATE is fixed at \(\tau_0 = 5.0\).
 To generate synthetic data, we first sample covariates \(X_i\) from a multivariate normal distribution \(\mathcal{N}(0, I_K)\), where \(I_K\) denotes the \(K \times K\) identity matrix.
 The propensity score is then defined as $e_0(X_i) = \frac{1}{1 + \exp\bigl(-h(X_i)\bigr)}$, where $ h(X_i) = \sum_{j=1}^3 \alpha_j X_{i,j} + \sum_{j=1}^3 \beta_j X_{i,j}^2 + \gamma_{1} X_{i,1} X_{i,2} + \gamma_{2} X_{i,2} X_{i,3} + \gamma_{3} X_{i,1} X_{i,3} $.
 The coefficients \(\alpha_j\), \(\beta_j\), and \(\gamma_j\) are independently drawn from \(\mathcal{N}(0,0.5)\).
 Given these propensity scores, the treatment assignment \(D\) is sampled accordingly.
 The outcome is then generated under two models, referred to as Model~1 and Model~2.
 In Model~1, we specify $Y_i = \p{X^\top_i \beta}^2 + 1.1 + \tau_0 D_i + \varepsilon_i$, where \(\varepsilon_i \sim \mathcal{N}(0,1)\) and \(\tau_0 = 5.0\).
 In Model~2, the outcome is generated as $Y_i = X^\top_i \beta + \p{X^\top_i \beta}^2 + 3\sin(X_{i,1}) + 1.1 + \tau_0 D_i + \varepsilon_i$.

-For propensity score estimation, we employ a three-layer neural network with an Exponential Linear Unit (ELU) activation function for each hidden layer ($100$ nodes per layer).
+We model $h_0$ by modeling $e_0$.
+To model $e_0$, we use a three-layer neural network with an Exponential Linear Unit (ELU) activation function for each hidden layer ($100$ nodes per layer).
 The final output layer applies a sigmoid function to ensure that the estimated propensity scores remain in \((0,1)\).
 We use this model for our method, logistic regression, and CBPS.
-For RieszNet, we adopt the DragonNet architecture proposed in \citet{Shi2019}, following the original implementation by \citet{Chernozhukov2022Riesz}.
-For each propensity score estimation method, including ours, we compute both the IPW and AIPW estimators using the estimated scores.
+For RieszNet, we adopt the DragonNet architecture proposed in \citet{Shi2019adaptingneural}, following \citet{Chernozhukov2022automaticdebiased}.
+For each method, including ours, we compute both the IPW and AIPW estimators using the estimated scores.
 Additionally, we include the direct method (DM) estimator with neural networks for comparison.
 In each case, the expected conditional outcomes are estimated using a three-layer neural network (100 nodes per hidden layer, with ELU activation).
 As a baseline, we also consider the DM estimator with linear models.

 The sample size is fixed at \(n = 3000\).
 As noted earlier, we evaluate two values of \(K\) (\(K=3\) and \(K=10\)) and two outcome-model specifications (Model~1 and Model~2), resulting in four experimental configurations.
 Each setting is repeated 500 times.
 We report the MSEs and biases of the resulting ATE estimates in Table~\ref{tab:table_exp1} for \(n = 3000\).
 Overall, the results indicate that our direct bias-correction approach achieves competitive or superior estimation accuracy compared with logistic regression and CBPS, highlighting the benefits of explicitly estimating the bias-correction term in the ATE context.
 RieszNet tends to outperform our method, but we consider this to be partly due to differences in the regression models.
 While RieszNet employs DragonNet, we use a simpler implementation.
 We do not employ such models, as model complexity is not our primary focus.
 Nevertheless, we emphasize that our method outperforms most existing approaches while exhibiting comparable performance to RieszNet.